Apps, developers, and their stories.

 Here's the last issue in case you missed it:

-My books Ace the iOS Interview and Practical Tips for Junior iOS Developers are now both free!
+If you have an interview coming up, check out my books Ace the iOS Interview and Practical Tips for Junior iOS Developers!

 Ace The iOS Interview